 Criterion: Capital Improvement Plan (CIP) submitted on time.
-Rating: No findings

-Criterion: Timely spending of capital funds awarded under the Formula Funding program Rating: Operational Guidance
+Criterion: Timely spending of capital funds awarded under the Formula Funding program

+Rating: Operational Guidance

 Reason: Capital spending is 76% which is 4% below the capital spending benchmark for the 3-year period due to problems incurred on projects that were started before Monson Housing Authority took over management. .